wasabipesto/valinor/README.md

 Configuration is done through a `config.env` file in the paperless directory with all of the relevant variables.
 I should do that with some other apps.

-Working on getting the main page behind authelia for ease of login, but I'll need to keep the API available (like filebrowser).
+The main web page lives behind authelia (like filebrowser does) and only `/api` paths are exposed (those live behind basicauth, which will [soon](https://github.com/bauerj/paperless_app/issues/81) be replaced by token auth).

 # Services - Celebrimbor